rbouckaert/starbeast3/README.md

 6. Select a clock model using the `Clock Model` tab.

     -   Under the `Species Tree Strict Clock`, every branch in the species tree has the same substitution rate.
-    -   Under the `Species Tree Relaxed Clock`, each species tree branch has an independently-and-identically distribution substitution rate with a LogNormal(mean = 1, logSD = Stddev) distribution, where Stddev is estimated (denoted by &sigma; in manuscript).
-The substitution rates of each gene tree branch are then inherited from the species tree.
+    -   Under the `Species Tree Relaxed Clock`, each species tree branch has an independently-and-identically distributed substitution rate with a LogNormal(mean = 1, logSD = Stddev) distribution, where Stddev is estimated (denoted by &sigma; in manuscript).
+The substitution rates of each gene tree branch are from the species tree.

 The `Clock.rate` can also be estimated, but this is not recommended unless time calibration data is available.
 ![Selecting a species tree clock model](tutorial/Fig3.png)